-These unique palm-tree shaped islands are the largest artificial islands in the world.
-The Palm Islands comprise of 3 islands in total.
+These unique palm-tree-shaped islands are the largest artificial islands in the world.
+The Palm Islands comprise 3 islands in total.
 These islands house some of the world’s most luxurious hotels, glamorous beachfront homes, and various other entertainment and leisure activities.
 Construction of these islands commenced in 2001, but as of yet only one island, the Palm Jumeirah has been fully completed.

 6. Princess Tower

 The Princess Tower is one of the tallest residential buildings in the world.
 Its construction took place over 6 years.
 With over 101 stories and numerous amenities like indoor and outdoor swimming pools, gymnasiums, saunas, steam rooms, etc.; the building is one of the most premium properties in the city.

 7. Dubai Miracle Garden

 This Garden might not be an architectural wonder precisely.
 But it is surely a sight to be seen.
 Occupying a space of over 72,000 square meters, the Dubai Miracle Garden is the largest natural flower garden in the world.
 The garden features over 50 million species of flowers and over 250 million species of plants.

 An indoor ski resort laid over an area of 22,500 square meters, the Ski Dubai is a part of the Mall of the Emirates.
 The resort was opened in 2005 and features numerous slopes, play areas, and slides.
 All other necessary accouterments associated with ski parks, such as boxes, rails, and kickers are also present in the resort.
 Another unique feature of Ski Dubai is its penguin enclosures.